ray-project/ray/doc/source/rllib/connector-v2.rst

 * How to add rewards and or actions to the batch.
 * How to stack the N most recent observations.
 * How to manipulate the action logits coming from the :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule`.
-* How to write a stateful ConnectorV2:py:class:`~ray.rllib.connectors.connector_v2.ConnectorV2` piece.

 Adding past rewards to the Model's input